microsoft/code-with-engineering-playbook/docs/automated-testing/cdc-testing/README.md

 ![E2E Testing Pyramid](./images/testing-pyramid.png)

 CDC addresses these issues by testing interactions between components in isolation using mocks that conform to a shared understanding documented in a "contract".
 Contracts are agreed between consumer and provider, and are regularly verified against a real instance of the provider component.
-This effectively partitions a larger system into smaller pieces that can be tested individually in isolation of each other.
-This leads to simpler, fast and stable tests that also give confidence to release.
+This effectively partitions a larger system into smaller pieces that can be tested individually in isolation of each other, leading to simpler, fast and stable tests that also give confidence to release.

 Some E2E tests are still required to verify the system as a whole when deployed in the real environment, but most functional interactions between components can be covered with CDC tests.